-Adelante builds on the success of the Latino Enrollment Institute (LEI), which for eight years has been an exceptionally effective engine of Latino enrollment growth in Catholic schools around the country.
+Adelante builds on the success of the Latino Enrollment Institute (LEI), which for nine years has been an exceptionally effective engine of Latino enrollment growth in Catholic schools around the country.
 While the LEI’s explicit focus on school-level change necessitates the commitment of school teams, including year-long leadership formation for principals, Adelante offers an alternative, which is open to a variety of constituents.

 We recognize that there are many actors working to advance educational opportunities for Latinos in the United States.
 Therefore, Adelante will feature a broad range of topics and speakers that will address the variety of ways in which Catholic schools and parishes can work creatively together to embrace, educate, and empower Latino families through the vital ministry of Catholic education.